carldgosselin/virtual_reality/Project-7-360-Video-CastleView/README.md

 This project took me three weeks (on and off) to complete.
 The project needed the assistance of many externel technology tools:
 1. A tool to stitch 180 degree movies together.
-I chose Video stitch for this stage.
+I chose Video Stitch for this purpose.
 2. A tool to combine different 360 videos together.
-I chose Adobe Premiere CC for this stage.
+I chose Adobe Premiere CC for this purpose.
 3. A service that could stream 360 videos through the Unity app.
 I chose DropBox for this purpose.
 4. A solution that could view and manipulate a 360 within Unity.
 I chose the AVPro solution for this requirement.